Constitution of Virginia: Article XII – Future changes

 The last Article creates the mechanism for future changes to the Constitution.
 Any amendment to the Constitution must first be passed by a majority in each of the two legislative houses.
 The proposed amendment must then be held over for consideration by the succeeding elected legislature, where it must again be passed by a majority in each house.
 The amendment then goes on the general ballot and becomes enacted into the Constitution if approved by a majority of the voters.

 Alternatively, a two-thirds vote of both Virginia houses may call for the creation of a constitutional convention.
 Any revisions or amendments proposed by the constitutional convention are presented to the citizens of Virginia and become law upon approval by a majority of voters.

 There is a perennial discussion over Virginia's unique Constitutional status restricting its governor to one consecutive term, and its method of selecting both trial and appellate judges by state legislature, shared only with South Carolina.

+Since the current constitution was ratified, there have been 53 amendments added to the constitution, concerning issues ranging from tax exemptions and voting rules to budgeting and legislative calendars.
+In 2020, the state redistricting process was dramatically reshaped, establishing a bipartisan redistricting commission with judicial oversight.